 Andrew P. Loucks

-At Queen’s University Andrew was involved in a number of clubs and societies.
-In particular, Andrew ran and played the bagpipes in the Queen’s University Marching Band.
-While in law school at Grey College, Durham University, Andrew was an avid rower, and the Grey College Boat Club Men’s captain in his final year.
-In Andrew’s final year at Grey College, Durham University, his dissertation – which considered unmarried cohabitants’ rights to the family home – was published in the University College Feminist’s Journal and presented at their 2015 annual conference.
+At Queen’s University, Andrew was an active member of the Queen’s Bands as a bagpiper.
+While in law school at Grey College, Durham University, Andrew was an avid rower.
+In his final year at Durham Law School, Andrew had his dissertation published in the Durham University Feminist Journal and presented it at their annual conference.

 Andrew is an active member of the local legal community.
 He is currently the president of the Bruce Law Association, and an active member of the Criminal Lawyers Association, roles which have increased substantially during the COVID-19 pandemic.